piku235/JungiThemeBundle/Resources/doc/theme-changer.md

 Example
 -------

-This example shows a frequent situation when you are going to change the current theme by form.
+This example shows a frequent situation when you are going to change the current theme by using a form.

 ```php
 $form = $this->createForm(new ThemeType());